paro10/Image-Classification-using-Tensor-Flow/README.md

 The Jupyter notebook classifies images of handwritten digits from the MNIST dataset.
+It uses Google's Tensorflow library to implement a convolutional neural network for recognizing and classifying images.